 One of WHPARA’s aims is to help preserve the best features of local buildings and streets in the Conservation Area, which is protected by strict rules on building development and design.
 We have established a good working relationship with Islington’s Planning Department and we hope to ensure that local opinions and concerns get heard on any planning matter affecting our community.

-The answer to most planning queries can be found on the Council's planning pages, but if you have no luck and think we might be able to help feel free to drop us a line at w-plan-enq.
-Islington’s general planning page can be found here, other more specific links are shown below.
+The answer to most planning queries can be found on Islington Council’s planning pages, but if you have no luck and think we might be able to help you can drop us a line at w-plan-enq.

 Making A Planning Application

 In the same way as for above-ground development, there are policies to be taken into account when submitting a basement development proposal.
-These are detailed in Islington’s Basement Development document.
+Islington’s Basement Development SPD (Supplementary Planning Document) sets out detailed planning guidance for basement development in the borough.

 The Council is committed to maintaining, protecting and increasing the tree population in the borough, and its objectives are set out in its Tree Policy document.
 Trees within the conservation area having a trunk diameter of 75mm at 1.5m above ground level or more require a conservation area notification to be submitted to the council’s planning department before pruning or removal.This must be in writing at least 6 weeks before you want to carry out the work.
 Failure to notify the council can result in enforcement action, even prosecution, of both the person undertaking the works and the person who instructed the works.
 There is an online form for contractors to complete.
 Obviously if your tree is of a smaller size than noted above there is no problem, but 75mm is not all that big!
 More details are on Islington Council’s ‘Trees in Conservation Areas’ page, and here’s a direct link to the online form.